SHETTY-DHIRAJ/Finetuning-Large-Language-Models/README.md

-# Finetuning Large Language Models
+# Fine-Tuning Large Language Models (LLMs)

-This project focuses on fine-tuning large language models with custom data to optimize performance, integrate new knowledge, and enhance results beyond traditional methods.
+Fine-tuning large language models (LLMs) involves adapting pre-trained models to specific tasks or domains by training them on custom datasets.
+This process enhances their performance and enables them to generate more relevant and accurate outputs for specialized applications.